alkaffdt/pretest_kitalulus/README.md

  - [x] user can sort by name and group by the continent
  - [x] user can filter by the continent, so I can see only the list of selected continent
  - [x] user can see list of favourite country

-user I can save fav country and remove it from my favourites list
+ - [x] user can save fav country and remove it from my favourites list

 list of libraries/dependencies that i used this project:
 * shared_preferences: ^2.0.15